Penguin guide: how to identify each species and best places to see

 Scientists can undertake population counts of penguins in inaccessible areas by using high-resolution satellite imagery.
 They are able to differentiate between birds, ice, shadow and guano (penguin poo).

-How are penguins adapted to swimming?
+How have penguins adapted to swimming?

 Many bird species are adapted to flying by having hollow bones, whereas penguins have dense bones, which makes diving easier.